Jerry Lohr

-Jerome Julian Lohr (born January 1st, 1937) is an American real estate developer, agriculturist, and winegrower.
+Jerome Julian Lohr (born January 1, 1937) is an American real estate developer, agriculturist, and winegrower.
 Lohr is the founder of J. Lohr Vineyards & Wines, a winegrowing, and winemaking company based in San Jose, California.
 J. Lohr Vineyards & Wines operates vineyards in the Paso Robles AVA in San Luis Obispo County, Arroyo Seco AVA in Monterey County, and the St. Helena AVA in Napa Valley, California.
 Lohr has earned a reputation as a pioneer of winegrowing on the Central Coast of California.
 The Jerome J. Lohr College of Engineering opened at South Dakota State University (SDSU) in June 2013 in his honor.

 Early life and education

 Lohr was born to Walter and Frances Lohr in Clark, South Dakota.
 He grew up on their family farm in Raymond, South Dakota, with his four siblings Alan, Sharon, James, and Lynn.
-During his senior year of high school, he attended an event at SDSU and won the Edgar M. Soreng full-tuition scholarship for his first year of college.
+During his senior year of high school, Lohr attended an event at SDSU and won the Edgar M. Soreng full-tuition scholarship for his first year of college.

 During his freshman year, he joined the Air Force ROTC program at SDSU, a requirement for males in the 1950s.
 Lohr was named Distinguished Air Force Cadet in the ROTC program.
 U.S. Senator Karl Mundt nominated Lohr for admission to West Point.
 South Dakota Rep. Harold Lovre nominated Lohr for admission to the Naval Academy.
 Lohr declined the invitations and continued his studies at SDSU.

 Lohr worked part-time as a surveyor during college for J.T.
-Banner and Associates, an engineering and consulting firm.
-In 1958, Lohr earned a degree in civil engineering from South Dakota State College, now South Dakota State University (SDSU).
+Banner and Associates, an engineering and consulting firm.In 1958, Lohr earned a degree in civil engineering from South Dakota State College, now South Dakota State University (SDSU).
 He then earned a Master of Science in Civil Engineering from Stanford University in 1959.

 Engineering career

 After pursuing a Ph.D. in civil engineering at Stanford University until 1961, Lohr began active-duty service for the U.S. Air Force and served as a research scientist at the NASA Ames Research Center in Mountain View, California.

 Lohr was honorably discharged, with the rank of captain, from the U.S. Air Force in 1964.
-He continued as a civilian research scientist at NASA Ames until 1967, focusing on “heat shield technology” for crewed U.S. spacecraft, including the Apollo 11 mission in which man landed on the moon in 1969.
+He continued as a civilian research scientist at NASA Ames until 1967, focusing on "heat shield technology" for crewed U.S. spacecraft, including the Apollo 11 mission in which man landed on the moon in 1969.
 Lohr also focused on improving the efficiency of solar panels that powered satellites.
-Lohr earned a U.S. patent in his name for his “energy damper system” to reduce that oscillation.
+Lohr earned a U.S. patent in his name for his "energy damper system" to reduce that oscillation.

 Before leaving Ames, Lohr realized that the population of what is known today as Silicon Valley was expanding and that people would need more homes.
 He partnered with Bernie Turgeon to create Saratoga Foothills Development Corp., a custom home building business, in 1965.
-From 1963 to 2003, Lohr’s homebuilding business built over 900 custom homes and 15 apartment and condominium projects in Santa Clara, Alameda, and Monterey counties.
+From 1963 to 2003, Lohr's homebuilding business built over 900 custom homes and 15 apartment and condominium projects in Santa Clara, Alameda, and Monterey counties.